Learn what a syllabus is and why you should carefully read it!

-1. Find out who you advisor is and how to contact them.
+1. Find out who your advisor is and how to contact them.
 You can use the advisor locator here: http://advising.gmu.edu/current-student/advisor-locator/

 2. Always communicate with your academic advisor with your official Mason email address.
 Make sure you include your G# in your correspondence, so your advisor can easily locate your records.
 Be mindful of tone, punctuation, and grammar.
 It’s important to use your Mason email because this is the best way to ensure your identity as a Mason student.

-3. Be proactive not reactive.
-It’s recommended that you meet with your academic advisor once a semester.
+3. Be proactive, not reactive.
+It is recommended that you meet with your academic advisor once a semester.
 This ensures that you are on the right track to degree completion.
 Don’t wait until the last minute to request an appointment.
 Academic Advisors are very busy at registration time and toward the end of the semester.
 You may not be guaranteed an appointment if you wait.

 4. Prepare a list of questions and concerns you want to address during your appointment.
 This way you will get the most out of your meeting.

 5. Be on time.
 As a college student, you are considered a young professional.
 As such it’s important to be mindful of other’s time obligations.
 If you don’t show up to a meeting—or if you’re late—you could be taking someone else’s time.

 6. Most advisors only have 15 minutes to meet with students; therefore it’s important to come prepared.
 Here are some things you should have completed before you meet with your advisor: